-Serving Butte County for Over 40 Years!
+Serving Butte, Tehama and Glenn Counties for Over 40 Years!

 Septic tank pumping is one of the many services we offer at Chico Septic.
 We use the latest technology to efficiently clean your septic system.
 We can handle any size tank, whether it be on a residential or commercial property.
 We always pump both sides of the tank thoroughly, and all our work is guaranteed and backed by our commitment to provide only the best service.